wvbe/ShoppingForTwo/README.md

 - Adding a wishlist item would probably be easier if you didn't have to leave the list.
   If you are looking at a list filtered for one or more particular shops there may be some edge cases that a very simple form cannot handle.
 Nevertheles, with more time this should be implemented
+- I didn't bother to find a font for Android.